On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Evaluation

-In \tablename~\ref{tab:netovertotal}, we define the power parameters for each power-saving state, such as the power reduction and the time to transition from the power-saving state to the active state ($t_w$), and its counterpart ($t_s$), derived from EEE (which we showed in \tablename~\ref{tab:state-trans}).
+In \tablename~\ref{tab:netovertotal}, we define the power parameters for each power-saving state, such as the power reduction and the time to transition from the power-saving state to the active state ($t_w$), and its counterpart ($t_s$), derived from the latest EEE specifications.
 The table also shows the percentage of power that the system devotes to the network upon applying those values to our selected scenario.
-The calculi for the power contribution of different elements is similar to the one by~\cite{ANDUJAR2023126}.
+The calculi for the power contribution of different elements are similar to the one by~\cite{ANDUJAR2023126}.
+Every percentage shown in the table accounts for the contribution to the system energy.
+The \textbf{Network} column includes the combined power consumption of switches and links.
+The upper limit for power consumption on links is the difference between the \textbf{Wake} and Fast Wake/Deep Sleep contribution to power under full load.

-For the evaluation, we have selected traces of two HPC applications (LAMMPS, PATMOS) and two distributed Deep Learning training sessions (MLWF~\cite{MLWF} and AlexNet~\cite{ALEXNET}) to study the network behavior in both contexts.
-For each application, we will first describe the behavior of the application and the potential for energy saving.
+For the evaluation, we have selected VEF traces of two HPC applications (LAMMPS and PATMOS) and two distributed Deep Learning training sessions (MLWF~\cite{MLWF} and AlexNet~\cite{ALEXNET}) to study the network behavior in both contexts.
+For each application, we will first describe the application behavior and the potential for energy saving.
 First, we will compare how much energy we save with different techniques in comparison to not using any power-saving technique.
 Non-energy metrics include the degradation that is introduced by power-saving strategies.
 Mainly, we want to focus on the increase in execution time and latency.
 Specifically, the latency metric we are exploring is the packet latency, which measures the time from the packet generation to its arrival at the destination.

 In the tests where a fixed PDT is employed, we have tested 9 possible $t_{PDT}$ values, from 0 to one second.
 For PerfBound and PerfBoundCorrect tests, we have tested 3 degradation thresholds (1, 2, and 5~\%) on each of the histogram types we discussed in section~\ref{sec:hist}.